oubiga/django-filero/README.rst

 Installation
 ------------

-To get started using ``django-filer`` simply install it with ``pip``::
+To get started using ``django-filero`` simply install it with ``pip``::

-    $ pip install django-filer
+    $ pip install django-filero

 Configuration